freeCodeCamp/boilerplate-mochachai/README.md

 15th Use Regular Expressions to Test a String
 16th Test if an Object has a Property
 17th Test if a Value is of a Specific Data Structure Type
 18th Test if an Object is an Instance of a Constructor
+19th Run Functional Tests on API Endpoints using Chai-HTTP

 # Quality Assurance with Chai